-Measles outbreaks are occurring in a number of European countries including Romania, Austria, Germany and Italy.
-In Romania, over 3,000 cases and 17 deaths have been reported since September 2016.
+Measles outbreaks are occurring in a number of European countries including Romania, Italy, Germany and Greece.
+Over 14,000 cases and 34 deaths have been reported in Europe since December 2016.

 Measles is a highly infectious virus.
 The main features are fever, cough, red and painful eyes, and a rash.
 It can cause severe disease resulting in complications such as pneumonia and encephalitis and occasionally death.
 Although it is most common in young children, it can affect anyone at any age.

 Vaccination with MMR vaccine is the only way to protect against measles

 Two doses of MMR vaccine are required to give the best protection.
 In Ireland, the first dose is given at 12 months by GPs and the second dose is given to Junior Infants in school by HSE vaccination teams or by GPs in Donegal, Sligo and Leitrim.